PeterAyan/android-app-sentiment-analysis/README.md

 AAD_3|65.48%|32.74%|1.79%
 ---

-#### 5.6 Identification of the most successful AAD Commpany:
+#### 5.6 Identification of the most successful AAD Company
 -   A weighted sentiment score is calculated to identify the most successful AAD company.
 -   Different weights are assigned to each polarity (positive, negative, and neutral) to obtain an overall sentiment measure for each company.
 -   The company with the highest weighted sentiment score is considered the most successful.

-See result below as it showcases the plot of the best AAD Companies:
+See the result below as it showcases the plot of the best AAD companies:
 ![Alt text](Result/Weighted_score.PNG)

-##  6. Results:
+##  6.0 Results:

 The SVM model outperformed the KNN model in terms of accuracy, precision, recall, and F1-score, making it the best-performing model for sentiment analysis in this study.
 The SVM model was then applied to analyze the reviews of Android applications developed by the three AAD companies.
 AAD_1 emerged as the most successful company, achieving a weighted sentiment score of 96.26, indicating a strong positive sentiment towards its applications.